byexamples/byexample/docs/advanced/terminal-emulation.md

 ### Performance

-Emulation is typically 3 times slower than the normal mode (``+term=dumb``).
+Emulation is slightly slower than the normal mode (``+term=dumb``).
 Keep that in mind and try to not enable it by default.